 equipment where the skin may come into contact with bacteria.

 Wear protective gear or equipment to help reduce the chance of cuts, friction, or

 How should I care for wounds?

 Proper wound care can help prevent the spread of MRSA in athletes.
-In addition to
+Along with swift

-prompt medical care and treatment, athletes should take care to keep all cuts, scrapes,
+care and treatment, athletes should take care to keep all cuts, scrapes, and abrasions

 How is MRSA treated?

 Your healthcare provider will talk with you about your treatment choices.
 These may